scaelles/DEXTR-PyTorch/README.md

 We thank the authors of [pytorch-deeplab-resnet](https://github.com/isht7/pytorch-deeplab-resnet) for making their PyTorch re-implementation of DeepLab-v2 available!

-If you encounter any problem or/and you have any suggestions please contact us at {kmaninis, scaelles}@vision.ee.ethz.ch
+If you encounter any problems please contact us at {kmaninis, scaelles}@vision.ee.ethz.ch.